Landing Nav

 Rochester Community Schools will continue to develop, support, enhance and drive forward educational excellence through five vision areas: learning, teaching, leadership, professional development and community engagement.

-Rochester Community Schools remains committed to enhancing processes that empower staff members to act effectively during an emergency.
-To that end, the district is adopting the Centegix safety platform, an incident response solution that supports emergencies, from everyday situations to the extreme.
+RCS remains committed to enhancing processes that empower staff members to act effectively during an emergency.
+The district is adopting the Centegix safety platform, an incident response solution that supports emergencies, from everyday situations to the extreme.

 On April 1, 2025, Rochester Community Schools hosted the debut performance of the districtwide RCS orchestra, featuring 540 musicians in grades 6-12.
 Among these students are the first 28 graduates of the orchestra program, which began in 2018 during their sixth grade year.